Mechanic · Crash Gamdom originals 12 min read

 The Crash cash-out math is unchanged from cross-brand; Gamdom's rakeback structure shifts the optimal-strategy framing toward bet volume more than target selection.

-We tested Crash at 9 of 10 operators in our audit set.
+We tested Crash at 9 of 10 operators in operator coverage.
 The Gamdom Crash build is structurally consistent with cross-brand Crash implementations on math but differentiated on rakeback structure and community features:

 BrandVerified Crash house edgeNotable featureCatalogue position